Understanding Rent-to-Income Ratio Before You Sign

 Let’s look at a simple example:

 • Tenant B earns $3,500 and considers a $950 apartment.
-Their ratio is 27%, leaving room for other expenses and savings.
-This makes their situation more stable, even with occasional other costs like car repairs.
+Their ratio sits near 27%, which leaves more flexibility for everyday expenses and savings.
+Even when irregular costs come up, such as car repairs, the budget has room to absorb them.

 Bringing It All Together: Complete Budget Planning

-• Use rent calculators to test different scenarios.
+• Use rent calculators to test different rent scenarios.

-• Compare gross monthly income with actual monthly income.
+• Compare gross monthly income with what you actually take home.

 • Review bank statements and track recurring rent payments.

-• Estimate other costs, including utilities, insurance, and necessary expenses.
+• Estimate related costs, including utilities, insurance, and other necessities.

-• Decide whether a co signer is needed to secure approval.
+• Decide whether a co signer is realistically needed for approval.

-• Set aside at least one month's rent to give you a cushion for emergencies.
+• Keep at least one month’s rent available as a basic emergency buffer.

 Final Thoughts: Make Informed Housing Decisions

-Before signing a lease, every potential tenant should calculate the rent-to-income ratio and compare it against their actual budget.
-This prevents financial strain and protects against eviction risk.
+Before committing to a lease, it pays to calculate the rent-to-income ratio and then sanity-check it against real spending.
+Doing so reduces the chance of financial strain and lowers eviction risk.

 Before you sign, connect with Rent4Success.
 A housing counselor can review your rent-to-income ratio, explain other costs, and help you move forward with confidence.